 • Chia seeds: Add chia seeds to the batter to boost omega-3 fatty acids, fiber, and a subtle crunch.

-• Shredded Coconut: They pair really well with the blueberries and coconut oil.
+• Shredded coconut: They pair really well with the blueberries and coconut oil.
 Add some shredded coconut to the topping.

 Likewise, combine the wet ingredients (almond milk, lemon juice, flax meal, and vanilla extract) in a separate container and store them in the refrigerator.
 Keep the two mixtures separate until you’re ready to bake.